+Secretary

-Participant Roles Executive Officers Chairman, Chief Executive Officer and President Attends portions of our compensation committee meetings, at the invitation of the committee Reviews performance of our other executive officers Provides our compensation committee with base salary and target cash and equity incentive compensation recommendations for our other executive officers (but does not influence or make recommendations with respect to his own compensation) Together with our Chief Financial Officer and other executive officers, recommends performance goals applicable to performance-based compensation Executive Vice President-People & Technology Attends portions of our compensation committee meetings, at the invitation of the committee Oversees review of market data on executive officer compensation, including applicable ranges of base salary and total cash compensation paid to comparable executives at peer companies Assists with design and implementation of compensation programs, including equity compensation programs Executive Vice President-Finance, Chief Financial Officer and Controller Attends portions of our compensation committee meetings, at the invitation of the committee una Controller Provides budget information and preliminary recommendations to our Chief Executive Officer and, ultimately, to our compensation committee on performance goals applicable to performance-based compensation • Provides and certifies financial information used in determining satisfaction of performance targets Assists with design and implementation of compensation programs, including equity compensation programs Vice President-Law, General Counsel and Secretary Attends portions of our compensation committee meetings, at the invitation of the committee Prepares and provides agenda materials for our compensation committee meetings • Assists with design and implementation of compensation programs, including equity compensation programs • Updates and summarizes key legal and corporate governance developments relating to compensation practices Market Data.
+Participant Roles Executive Vice President-People & Technology • Attends portions of our compensation committee meetings, at the invitation of the committee • Oversees review of market data on executive officer compensation, including applicable ranges of base salary and total cash compensation paid to comparable executives at peer companies • Assists with design and implementation of compensation programs, including equity compensation programs • Attends portions of our compensation committee meetings, at the invitation of the committee • Provides budget information and preliminary recommendations to our Chief Executive Officer and, ultimately, to our compensation committee on performance goals applicable to performance-based compensation • Provides and certifies financial information used in determining satisfaction of performance targets

+- Assists with design and implementation of compensation programs, including equity compensation programs - Vice President-Law, General Counsel and Attends portions of our compensation committee meetings, at the invitation of the committee - Prepares and provides agenda materials for our compensation committee meetings - Assists with design and implementation of compensation programs, including equity compensation programs - Updates and summarizes key legal and corporate governance developments relating to compensation practices

+Market Data.
 We utilize market surveys to obtain a general understanding of compensation practices and trends, and in evaluating market comparisons of compensation paid to our NEOs when making compensation recommendations and decisions for our NEOs.
-For fiscal 2018 compensation reviews, we utilized the applicable IPAS Global Consumer Goods Surveys; Mercer's Executive Remuneration Surveys; and Willis Towers Watson's General Industry and Retail/Wholesale Survey Reports on Executive Compensation.
-We do not have any input into the bebe stores, inc. Buckle Inc. Carter's, Inc. Chico's FAS Inc. Children's Place, Inc. Columbia Sportswear Company Deckers Outdoor Corporation Delta Apparel, Inc. G-III Apparel Group, Ltd. Guess?, Inc. lululemon athletica inc. New York & Company, Inc.
+For fiscal 2019 compensation reviews, we utilized the applicable IPAS Global Consumer Goods Survey; Mercer's Executive Remuneration Surveys; and Willis Towers Watson's General Industry and Retail/Wholesale Survey Reports on Executive Compensation.

-Mercer's Executive Remuneration Surveys; and Willis Towers Watson's General Industry and Retail/Wholesale Survey Reports on Executive Compensation.
 We do not have any input into the companies that make up these surveys.

 In addition, our compensation committee reviews compensation data obtained from publicly available sources for peer companies.
-For fiscal 2018, our compensation committee reviewed relevant compensation data from the following companies:
+For fiscal 2019, our compensation committee reviewed relevant compensation data from the following companies: